mintproject/mic/docs/usage.md

 ## Login and credentials

-The MINT model catalog requires credentials for modifying the contents in the catalog.
-Use this command to configure username and password for the Model Catalog API.
+The MINT Model Catalog requires credentials for modifying the contents in the catalog.
+Use this command to configure username and password for the [Model Catalog API](https://model-catalog-python-api-client.readthedocs.io/en/latest/endpoints/).

 ```
 mic configure